Program Director, Varsity Head Coach

-In addition to her time as a volunteer assistant with UAGS, she coached U-10 and U-12 girls teams in the NCSL Eagles Soccer Club (now part of Ohio Premier).
+Wall has been a member of the UAGS coaching staff since 2020 after a decade-long hiatus to pursue her medical education.
+She previously coached U-10 and U-12 girls teams in the NCSL Eagles Soccer Club (now part of Ohio Premier).
 She was also a longtime staff member of the Summer Soccer School camps in Upper Arlington and the Barnes Soccer Academy camps at Ohio Wesleyan University, where she served as assistant director.
-She holds a USSF “E” license.
+She holds a USSF National E License.

 A three-time All-American, two-time Academic All-American and four-time Conference Player of the Year at Ohio Wesleyan University, Wall helped lead her team to an NCAA Division III National Championship in 2002.
 She continues to hold the North Coast Athletic Conference record for career assists and the school records for career assists, assists in a season, points in a game, and goals in a game.
 She was named to the conference All-Decade team in 2012 and was inducted into the Ohio Wesleyan Hall of Fame in 2016.
 During her college career, she also played semi-professionally for the Columbus Shooting Stars in the W-League, earning All-Conference honors.

 A four-year varsity starter at UA, Wall earned Academic All-Ohio honors as a senior in 2001.
 She was also a three-time All-Conference selection and earned a spot in the Central Ohio All-Star Game her senior year.
 She was a member of the very first NCSL Eagles Soccer Club team and was named to the ODP State Team in 2000-01.